“When it comes to a child’s sense of family, what divorce breaks apart, strong co-parenting rebuilds.”

 Divorce signals the end of an intimate partnership for adults, but not the end of family for children.
 Divorce requires a family restructuring that will disrupt, but doesn’t need to disadvantage a child.
 When parents participate in respectful, constructive co-parenting, the new two-home family offers children a chance to enjoy their one-and-only childhood with parents working together living apart.

 Divorce and Co-Parent Coaching offers guidance through the transition from spouses/partners to co-parents.
-Whether you’ve been married, lived together or simply have a child you want to raise as co-parents, learning to work together in the best interest of your child is the purview of the co-parent coach.
+Whether you’ve been married, lived together or simply have a child you want to raise as co-parents, learning to work together in the best interest of your child (click for video) is the purview of the co-parent coach.
 Most common use of co-parent coaching is in developing a parenting plan.
 However, many parents access the guidance of a co-parent coach for implementing their parenting plan after divorce/separation, reducing conflict, and developing practices and protocols that work in two-home families.
 Co-parents often seek guidance from a co-parenting coach when planning to introduce a new romantic partner to their children and similar significant family events.